gnulag/gnulag.net/README.md

 * **IndyJoenz** Currently away, not doing l33t h4x.
 Ascii artist.
 * **digitalDiplomat**: Goes out of his way to avoid conflict.
 Currently a Manjaro user because Arch is overrated.
 Is trying to popularize the **.gvy** file extension because **.groovy** is irritatingly long.
 * **cheers**: Accelerationist.
 Responsible for global warming.
 Defected to #redoxmasterrace **> giving in to memes**
+* **theluke**: Member[^1] of the suprisingly large wog population on gnulag.
+Claims his brane is too small to learn anything other than vim.
+Edgy af.

 ## Bots
 * **DukeTogo**: Best not to talk to it.
 If provoked, it will BTFO you in microseconds.
 Says **AndroitKitKat** is gay and seems not to know about **browndawg**.